Digital Currency

 3. They would make it easier for central banks to conduct monetary policy.
 Interest rates could no longer be constrained by the zero-lower bound (ZLB).

-While the US Treasury is still non-commital about whether the Fed digital dollar will be developed, other countries are taking big strides forward.
+While the US Treasury is still non-committal about whether the Fed digital dollar will be developed, other countries are taking big strides forward.

 China’s digital yuan (e-CNY) is already ready for launch and has been run in large-scale live tests through The People’s Bank of China (PBoC) since early 2020.
-By the end of 2021, 10% of China’s population had created wallets for the e-CNY, and more than 1.5 million merchants were accepting the currency.
+As of the latest data (late 2025), the PBoC has reported significantly higher volumes and wallet creation (e.g., over 2.25 billion wallets created, though many users have multiple wallets, and transaction volumes reaching over $2 trillion USD).

 The e-CNY is now subject to the same rules and regulations as the regular yuan.

 And in Europe, it’s a similar story.
 The European Central Bank may issue a digital euro (DEuro).
-They have been doing experimental work on this since 2020, but they do not expect the DEuro to be ready to launch before 2026.
+They have been doing experimental work on this since 2020.
+The ECB has moved into a “preparation phase,” and the expected readiness for a potential first issuance has been pushed back to 2029.

 There are many potential benefits of CBDCs.
 They could help: